 Clinical experiences are an integral and gradual part of the Teacher Education Program.
 Initial experiences generally take place soon after a candidate expresses a sincere interest in a career in education and culminate during the professional trimester.
 Deaf Education candidates spend more than 150 hours involved in clinical experiences prior to the professional trimester.
 All other candidates spend a minimum of 20 clock hours in Level 1 experiences during Clinical Level 1 and 25 clock hours in Level 2 experiences during Clinical 2.
 Level 3 experiences, 15-110 clock hours, vary by specialty area and are generally arranged through collaboration between university faculty and content specialists in public schools.
+Secondary and K-12 candidates are not required to complete Level 3 experiences.
+Faculty may offer various ways to offer Level 3 experiences if deemed necessary.
 Candidates have further opportunities to participate in clinical experiences by enrolling in the Paraprofessional course offered during the Independent Study period each May.
 A description of this experience can be found each year in the Independent Study schedule as well as in the course syllabus.
 All clinical experiences involve candidates working in an instructional environment with public school children under supervision of certified teachers.